Node.js image and video upload

 Programmatic upload video tutorial

-Watch this demo on how to quickly upload images, videos and other media files into your Cloudinary account for immediate deliverability using Cloudinary's Upload API in your development environment.
+Watch this demo on how to quickly upload images, videos and other media files to Cloudinary for immediate deliverability using Cloudinary's Upload API in your development environment.

 Node.js image upload